Ah0m0ed/js_course_tracker/README.md

 Customization

-- **To change the course name or profile info, edit the header-bottom section inside index.html.
+-**-To change the course name or profile info, edit the header-bottom section inside index.html.

 - **To add new projects or resources, duplicate the <div class="card"> elements inside their respective containers.